itaybz/DockerizedApplication/README.md

 ### Requirements ###

-Tested on MAC OS in respect to HTTP port number 5000.
+Tested on MAC OS (14.2) in respect to HTTP port number 5000.
-This port is subject to be used in "Airdrop" service so you may want to disable it.
+This port is subject to be used as "Airdrop" service so you may want to disable it in order to execute along with port 5000

 ### Docker Container ###